Las Américas International Airport: Terminals

 Las Américas has five gates on the main satellite concourse (A), A2 through A6.
 Other gate facilities are for the flights departing from a parking in the taxiway. back in the 1960s and 70s the airport used to be much smaller, The original building was half the size of today's newest structure but with a still modern look.
 Concourse B has four gates (B1 through B4) and remote stand (P8).
 Terminal B now features a co-branded Copa Club operated jointly by United Airlines and Copa Airlines, and a Private Lounge exclusive to members and business people.
 The average number of daily flights in and out of Las Américas ranges between 68 and 84.
 JetBlue is the largest airline operating at Las Américas.
-The construction of a new terminal expansion started on June 2025 and expected to be inagurated on the end of 2028 with a cost of US$250 million.
-The New terminal is expected to increase passengers annually.
+The construction of a new terminal expansion started in June 2025 and expected to be inaugurated on the end of 2028 with a cost of US$250 million.
+The new terminal is expected to increase passenger numbers annually.